xocolatl-aficionado/Quizzeria/README.md

 ## What works?

 - The user starts at the landing page.
-- Signs in with the credentials: `username: Adi@Adi.com` and  `password: 4321`.
-- User will arrive at the `/Students` page where scored quizzes will be visible.
+- Signs in with the credentials.
+If you log in using the Admin credentials (`username: mehadi@mehadi.com` and  `password: 1234`) it should redirect to the Admin home page and if logged in with the student credentials (`username: Adi@Adi.com` and  `password: 4321`) the user will be redirected to the studnet dashboard.
-- Clicking the `Retake Quiz` button will reset the score to -1.
+- Clicking the `Retake Quiz` button will no longer reset the score as we will change the architecture around that button in the next sprint.
 - Although we have a few new UI pages as well as backend for them we are yet to merge some of this changes to the master due to git conflict resolutions that are still pending.